wjsutton/wjsutton.github.io/content/project_walkthroughs/1_parkrun_report_walkthrough.md

 More on Google Sheets OAuth tokens here: [https://rawgit.com/jennybc/googlesheets/master/vignettes/managing-auth-tokens.html](https://rawgit.com/jennybc/googlesheets/master/vignettes/managing-auth-tokens.html)

-After generating this token we can use this to upload our data file to Google Sheets:
+After generating this token, we can use this to upload our data file to Google Sheets:
 ```r
 library(googlesheets)
 gs_auth(token = "googlesheets_token.rds")